mmahabadi/source-assignment-frontend-engineer/assignment.md

 1. Consume the provided API to collect the data
 2. Show a list of cultivation users
 3. Have a modal to select users to add to the cultivation
-4. Be able to to update the role of a cultivation user
+4. Be able to update the role of a cultivation user
 5. Have a button to delete the user from the cultivation

 ### Non-functional requirements